 Option #2: Encrypted Email

 If you and your recipient happen to both have an account on an encrypted email service, then you can use that to send your file.
 Unfortunately, these services are not terribly common and they aren’t cross-compatible.
 However, most offer a free service option, so you could set up an account just for this purpose.
-This web site has good info and comparisons.
+This web site has good info and comparisons, but I personally prefer ProtonMail.

 Option #3: Web Encrypted Transfer Tools